| The

 global debt?

-plain fact is that the USA does not have a strategic vision,
+is that the USA does not have a strategic vision, with the

-with the necessary associated practical detail, which can
+necessary associated practical detail, which can be of widespread

 is why millions of people throughout the world have